Roundups

 Some of the key ingredients in their protein powders are organic flaxseed, turmeric, and pea protein.

 Of course, with high quality ingredients comes a higher price tag.
-Majka lactation protein powders retail for $69 and are rarely available in stores, if at all.
+Majka lactation protein powders retail for $69 per pound and are rarely available in stores, if at all.

 I haven't personally tried Majka, but as a nutritionist and mama, I love that their products are made with clean and wholesome ingredients.